Chapter 28:

 Uncanny Valley

 Roxanne was flying faster than the wind, the salt desert nowhere to be found.
-A location that appears and vanishes at random times in random locations.
+A place that appeared and vanished at random times in random locations.

 'It would be funny If it appears in the red zone.'
 She stood on the border, the edge of the orange zone.
-Radiation smakes her face, nose bleeding.
+Radiation smacked her face, nose bleeding.

 'Maybe not today.'
-She turns back, searching the rest of the land.
+She turned back, searching the rest of the land.

 'It is what it is.'